HKhademian/HKhademian/README.md

 You can explore a full list of my projects with context and behind-the-scenes notes here:

 👉 [**projects.md**](./projects.md) — my personal dev journal of what I’ve built, why I built it, and what I learned.

+---

+### 🧓 Some big words

+"Technology should empower, not extract."

+"Code is poetry when it’s honest."

+"Learn constantly.
+Help generously."